UFC Fight Night: Belfort vs. Gastelum: Predictions & Analysis

 A few statistical edges stand out.
 Soto throws significantly more leather — a 1.6 sig. strike per minute gap.
 Yahya is far more active with takedowns, averaging 4.1 more per 15 minutes.
 Soto has tighter striking defense, making opponents miss more often.

 The Pick: Rani Yahya over Joe Soto.
-The model gives Yahya a slight nod at 60% — this could easily go either way.
-Notably, the betting market has Soto at 35% implied while our model sees 40% — a 5-point disagreement that could signal value.
+This is essentially a pick'em.
+The model nudges toward Yahya at 53%, but there's almost nothing separating these two.
+Notably, the betting market has Soto at 35% implied while our model sees 47% — a 11-point disagreement that could signal value.

 Michel Prazeres